zigojacko/Visual-Form-Builder/readme.txt

 **CSS conflicts**

 If your forms do not look as expected, chances are there's some CSS in your theme conflicting with the built-in CSS of Visual Form Builder.
-Please follow the instructions on how to customize the CSS.
+Please follow the tutorial on [how to customize the CSS](http://matthewmuro.com/2012/11/15/visual-form-builder-pro-customizing-the-form-design/).

 **Theme conflicts**